 Fill your time off with self-care rituals like an at-home manicure and pedicure or a sheet mask session (or both!).
 Or book a massage and a facial on the same day.
 Many cities have day spas that offer access to hot or cold saunas for a reasonable rate.

 Spend the day (or weekend) outdoors in the backyard, a nearby park or city arboretum with a picnic and books.
 Take a hike on a local trail (here is an excellent resource for finding one) or a horseback riding lesson just outside your city.
 Or go wild and pitch a tent in your backyard!

 If you’re planning a romantic staycation for you and your partner, why not revisit some of your firsts?
 Book dinner at a restaurant where you had your first date, or rewatch the first movie you saw together.
 You might even repeat that very first date down to the letter.
 Or look to the future: Plan a staycation where everything you do is a first for each of you.

 The Solo Staycation

 If you’re single, a staycation is a perfect opportunity to connect (or reconnect) with what sparks joy for you.
-Take yourself out on a date or cook your idea of the perfect meal.
+Some solo staycation ideas: Take yourself out on a date, spend the day in your city’s botanical or Japanese garden followed by an elaborate sushi lunch or cook your idea of the perfect meal.
 Do exactly what you love to do.

 The Faux Vacation

 If your dream is to travel to a foreign country, but you need more time to plan and save, use this staycation to bring the place to you.
-If you’d like to see Tokyo someday, try a weekend dedicated to Japan where you make sushi or hot pot or host a full Japanese-inspired dinner party.
+Out of all our ideas for a staycation, this is our absolute favorite: If you’d like to see Tokyo someday, try a weekend dedicated to Japan where you make sushi or hot pot or host a full Japanese-inspired dinner party.
 End the evening with a double-feature of classic Japanese films or by combing through travel guides to start planning your future trip’s ideal itinerary!